westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 1. Combined collection and record management vs separated.
 2. Collection name and key value normalization in decorator or main class.
 3. Collection name as method param or constructor param.
+4. How to normalize ids across different vector stores where different types are supported.

 ### Question 1: Combined collection and record management vs separated.